sarthaksharma/GoFFish_Hama_Docker/Goffish_Hama_Bin/README.md

 # GoFFish Hama Bin Docker

-The bin image is dependent on the base image, so make sure you've built or pulled the base image before you move on to bin.
+The bin image contains the pre-built jar for GoFFish-Hama directly available for execution.
+It is dependent on the base image, so make sure you've built or pulled the base image before you move on to bin.

 Follow these steps to build and run the image